praegus/fitnesse-bootstrap-plus-theme/install.md

 Our toolchain plugin is a one-stop way to get bootstrap-plus with all features.
 Contains all necessary responders, table decorators and even a few new table types.
 Get the jar with all dependencies from the releases page or maven and place it in your wiki/plugins folder for FitNesse to pick it up.
 This approach will automagically register the theme and set it as default in FitNesse.
-To be able to use `debug script` tables, you'll need to also add https://mvnrepository.com/artifact/nl.praegus/toolchain-fixtures/latest to your fixtures (and add it to slim's classpath).
-Comes with a bunch of handy utility fixtures, too, ike:
+To be able to use `debug script` tables, you'll need to also add [Toolchain-fixtures](https://mvnrepository.com/artifact/nl.praegus/toolchain-fixtures/latest) to your fixtures (and add it to slim's classpath).
+Comes with a bunch of handy utility fixtures, too, like:

 * Pause test fixture
 * Calculator
 * Ws Security Xml Http Test